ayame113/embed-pdf-element/README.md

   old WebComponent specification.

-**This library provides a WebComponent that is delivered by a CDN and can be activated by inserting a single line of script tag.** This library greatly simplified the process of embedding PDFs in HTML.
+**This library provides a WebComponent that is delivered by a CDN and can be activated by inserting a single line of script tag.** It also uses pdf.js internally to allow embedding of PDFs on both PC and mobile devices.
+This library greatly simplified the process of embedding PDFs in HTML.

 ## Usage